Cardiovascular Technician

 Credentialing Information:

-Graduates of the Cardiovascular Technician course are eligible to apply for the Registered Cardiovascular Invasive Specialist (RCIS), Registered Cardiac Sonographer (RCS), Certified Rhythm Analysis Technician (CRAT) and Certified Cardiographic Technician (CCT) credentials through Cardiovascular Credentialing International (www.cci-online.org).
+Graduates of the Cardiovascular Technician course are eligible to apply for the Registered Cardiovascular Invasive Specialist (RCIS), Certified Rhythm Analysis Technician (CRAT) and Certified Cardiographic Technician (CCT) credentials through Cardiovascular Credentialing International (www.cci-online.org).

 METC CVT COURSE OUTCOMES